 A good camera is always a good investment, and they are getting cheaper and cheaper as technology progresses.

 Please, give 3 pieces of advice (you wish to have known before starting) of what to do and what to avoid in order to succeed.

 – Experimentation is the most important thing a filmmaker can do.

 What does a perfect day in your life look like?

 A perfect day is filming an exhausting 16 hour day over dozens of locations and then returning home late at night to revue the day’s footage only to discover that you have captured something purely magical during the course of the day, makes it all worthwhile.

 Where do you come from originally and where you call home now?
 Can you give us some local tips we cannot find in a guidebook but you highly recommend about your hometown?

-I grew up in small country town called Daylesford, about 2 hours drive from Melbourne Australia.
-It’s a magical place that has the most amazing water on earth, you pump it out of the ground using hand pumps and it comes out of the ground as the most amazing fizzy sparkling water you have ever tasted, and ice-cold. there is one in particular that has magical powers but if told you where it was the locals would kill me.
+I grew up in a small country town called Daylesford, about 2 hours drive from Melbourne Australia.
+It’s a magical place that has the most amazing water on earth, you pump it out of the ground using hand pumps and it comes out of the ground as the most amazing fizzy sparkling water you have ever tasted, and ice-cold.
+There is one in particular that has magical powers but if told you where it was the locals would kill me.

 I draw a lot when on the road, sometimes when I return home I have exhibitions of my illustrations from around the world.